jnozzi/cocoadev.com/SiteContent/General/HeaderDoc.markdown

 a foo object

-''What gives with the first API doc?
-Is there any way to make this work correctly?''
+*What gives with the first API doc?
+Is there any way to make this work correctly?*

 -- Jeff Greenberg (jgreenb2@ford.com)

 ----
-The current version of [[HeaderDoc]] is 8.6, so a lot of the problems mentioned here were fixed years ago.
+The current version of General/HeaderDoc is 8.6, so a lot of the problems mentioned here were fixed years ago.
 Unfortunately, the project page still shows 8.0 as the current version.
 For a more recent version, see http://www.opensource.apple.com/darwinsource/10.5/

 ----

-How can I take my [[HeaderDoc]] HTML documentation and add it to a project so I can option-click on methods and symbols that I have created and have [[ProjectBuilder]] open up their documentation page?
+How can I take my General/HeaderDoc HTML documentation and add it to a project so I can option-click on methods and symbols that I have created and have General/ProjectBuilder open up their documentation page?
 I can remember seeing this discussion on cocoabuilder, but can't find it now.

 ----